OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 **Note:** A list of commonly used purposes is provided in Appendix B below.
 **Note:** Managing consent directives is out of scope of the MVCR.

-### 2.4 Personally Identifiable Information
+### 5.4 Personally Identifiable Information

-This section is used to specify the personal infomration categories, and if required, attributes for the purpose of explicit personal data tracking.
+This section specifies personal infomration categories, attributes, PII confidentiality level, PII Sensitivity for the purpose of explicit personal data tracking.
+(Note: Sensitive Information Category is used for Compliance Specification)

 | Receipt Field Label | Receipt Field Format | Data Field Name | Data Type | Example Data Input | Receipt Field Description | Purpose of Field  | Linked |
 | --- | --- | --- | --- | --- | --- | --- | --- |